InfOmics/PanDelos-frags/README.md

 If you have multiple cores available you can run this script in parallel by adding as `<n_cores>` a number greater than 1 (suggested 18 cores), otherwise just write 1.

 ### 3) Download input data to run an example
-`./PanDelos-frags/examples/moraxella/prepare_ilist.sh`
+`./PanDelos-frags/examples/moraxella/prepare_ilist.sh <container_workingdir>`

-This script allows you to download 10 Moraxella genomes from NCBI and creates the input file `ilist.csv` required by PanDelos-frags.
+This script downloads 20 Moraxella genomes from NCBI into the input directory `<container_workingdir>/data`.
+It also creates the input file `<container_workingdir>/ilist.csv` required to run PanDelos-frags.
-You can see the results of running this script in `./PanDelos-fragments/examples/moraxella/ilist.csv`.
-In short the ilist file is a comma-separated file where the first column contains all the paths to the genomes and the second column contains one of `complete` or `fragmented`, depending on whether the genome is a single-sequence fasta file (`complete`) or a multi-fasta file (`fragmented`).
+In short the `ilist.csv` file is a comma-separated file where the first column contains all the paths to the genomes and the second column contains one of `complete` or `fragmented`, depending on whether the genome is a single-sequence fasta file (`complete`) or a multi-fasta file (`fragmented`).

 Example:
 ```